 Learn more about how to merge memes and GIFs into marketing efforts or make your own by utilizing online tools.

 5. Give a behind-the-scenes look.

-One interesting and engaging way to spice up social media is by giving followers a behind-the-scenes look of what goes on at the office.
+One interesting and engaging way to spice up your social media skills is by giving followers a behind-the-scenes look of what goes on at the office.
 Interview an employee, show a “day in the life” at the office or ask a customer to share his or her story of working with the company.
 For example, take a look at one of our videos following Haylee around for the day.
 By using social media to provide a behind-the-scenes look of the company, you connect with followers on a more personal level and make them feel like they can truly trust the business, its employees and its services.